 The Science on Chasteberry for PMS Symptom Relief

-Studies show chaste tree provides support for the following PMS-related concerns when taken one week before the start of menses: (3)
+Studies show chasteberry provides support for the following PMS-related concerns when taken one week before the start of menses:

 - Breast swelling

-In a well-done, randomized, placebo-controlled, double-blind study, the effects of chaste tree were evaluated in 128 women with PMS concerns.
+In a randomized, placebo-controlled, double-blind study, the effects of chasteberry were evaluated in 128 women with PMS concerns.

 At the end of each woman’s cycle, they were given a questionnaire which evaluated the symptoms listed above.
-The chaste tree group reported significant improvements in PMS-related symptoms compared to the placebo group.
-(3)
+The chasteberry group reported significant improvements in PMS-related symptoms compared to the placebo group.

-Another study on 170 women with PMS concerns saw a 50% reduction in PMS symptoms using chaste tree compared to a placebo.
-(4)
+Another study, on 170 women with PMS concerns, saw a 50 percent reduction in PMS symptoms using chasteberry compared to a placebo.

-For PMS-related symptoms, seven out of the eight studies showed chaste tree superior to the placebo.
+In a meta-analysis evaluating 12 studies on chasteberry for PMS-related concerns, 7out of the 12 studies showed chaste tree superior to the placebo.

-In two studies in the review, chaste tree was found to support healthy prolactin levels and progesterone levels – both of which are linked to PMS symptoms.
-(5)
+In two studies in the review, chasteberry was found to support healthy prolactin and progesterone levels, both of which are linked to PMS symptoms.

-Chaste Tree has a balancing effect on many of the normal hormonal changes associated with PMS, which are: (6,7)
+Chasteberry, according to research, has a balancing effect on many of the normal hormonal changes associated with PMS, including: